AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 console.
 If you add a fixture or make changes to the patch on the console, then Capture will update.
 Selecting a fixture on one will select the fixture on the other.
-If you don't want this to happen you can turn off the **"Console Link"** function in Capture - simulation will continue to operate whether the console is linked or not.
+If you don't want this to happen you can turn off the <strong>"Console Link"</strong> function in Capture - simulation will continue to operate whether the console is linked or not.

 Patching Console Fixtures into Capture